Women in the United States Army: World War II and after until the Korean War

 Slightly after the war, in 1947, Florence Blanchfield became the first woman to receive a military commission in the regular army.

-Johnnie Phelps falsely claimed in an interview with Bunny MacCulloch in 1982, that in 1947 she was told by General Eisenhower, "It's come to my attention that there are lesbians in the WACs, we need to ferret them out...."
-Phelps replied, "If the General pleases, sir, I'll be happy to do that, but the first name on the list will be mine."
-Eisenhower's secretary added, "If the General pleases, sir, my name will be first and hers will be second."
-Phelps then told Eisenhower, "Sir, you're right, there are lesbians in the WACs – and if you want to replace all the file clerks, section commanders, drivers, every woman in the WAC detachment, I will be happy to make that list.
-But you must know, sir, that they are the most decorated group – there have been no illegal pregnancies, no AWOLs, no charges of misconduct."
-Eisenhower dropped the idea.
-Later Phelps said, "There were almost nine hundred women in the battalion.
-I could honestly say that 95 percent of them were lesbians".

-This story about Phelps conversation with Eisenhower and claims about her military service have since been largely discredited as a result of research by scholars.
-Phelps is believed to have exaggerated and fabricated stories of her military service.

 In 1948, the Women's Armed Services Integration Act gave women permanent status in the Regular and Reserve forces of the Army.

 Korean War and after until the Vietnam War

 Army women who had joined the Reserves following World War II were involuntarily recalled to active duty during the Korean War.
 Although no Women's Army Corps unit was sent to Korea, approximately a dozen WACs, including one officer, served in Seoul and Pusan in secretarial, translator, and administrative positions in 1952 and 1953.
 As well, many WACs served in support positions in Japan and other overseas locations.
 Over 500 Army nurses served in the combat zone and many more were assigned to large hospitals in Japan.
 One Army nurse died in a plane crash on her way to Korea on July 27, 1950, shortly after hostilities began.